-- Check fifth wheel (lower).
+- Check fifth wheel (lower) to make sure:

-- Securely mounted to frame.
+- $\blacktriangle$ It is securely mounted to frame;

-- No missing or damaged parts.
+- ▲ There are no missing or damaged parts;

-- Enough grease.
+- ▲ There is enough grease; and

-- No visible space between upper and lower fifth wheel.
+- ▲ There is no visible space between upper and lower fifth wheel;

-- Locking jaws around the shank, not the head of kingpin.
-See Figure 6.8.

-- Release arm properly seated and safety latch/lock engaged.
+- ▲ Locking jaws are around the shank, not the head of kingpin.
+See Figure 6.8; and - ▲ Release arm is properly seated and safety latch/ lock engaged.

-- Check fifth wheel (upper).
+- Check that fifth wheel (upper):

-- Glide plate securely mounted to trailer frame.
+- ▲ Glide plate is securely mounted to trailer frame;

-- Kingpin not damaged.
+- ▲ Kingpin is not damaged.

-- Air and electric lines to trailer.
+- Air and electric lines to trailer:

-- Electrical cord firmly plugged in and secured.
+- ▲ Electrical cord firmly plugged in and secured; ▲ Air lines properly connected to glad hands, no

-- Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.
+- air leaks, properly secured with enough slack for turns; and

-- All lines free from damage.
+- ▲ All lines free from damage.

-- Sliding fifth wheel.
+- Sliding fifth wheel:

-- Slide not damaged or parts missing.
+- ▲ Slide not damaged or parts missing;

-- > Properly greased.
+- $\blacktriangle$ Properly greased;

-- All locking pins present and locked in place.
+- ▲ All locking pins present and locked in place;

-- If air powered--no air leaks.
+- ▲ If air powered, no air leaks; and

-- Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.
+- ▲ Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.